aio-libs/aiohttp/docs/web_reference.rst

                        ``None`` for HTTP connection.

    :param print: a callable compatible with :func:`print`.
 May be used
-                 to override stdout output or suppress it.
+                 to override STDOUT output or suppress it.

 Constants